mrcnski/believeobey.live/_posts/2026-06-14-enochs-animal-prophecy.md

 Note the reference to sevenfold light, which alerts us that this prophecy in Isaiah is about the new heaven and new earth:

 {% include simple-verse.html
-text="And after this, in the tenth week in the seventh part, There shall be the great eternal judgement, In which He will execute **vengeance amongst the angels**.
+text="And after this, in the tenth week in the seventh part, There shall be the great eternal judgement, In which He will execute vengeance amongst the angels.
 And the first heaven shall depart and pass away, And a new heaven shall appear, And all the powers of the heavens shall give sevenfold light." verse="Enoch 91:15-16"
 %}
 </td>